The next Tier 4 visa check will take place in March 2018.

 We also have information for students who wish to explore options to bring their family to the UK during their studies under the "Bringing my family to the UK" page.
 This includes supporting your family to live in the UK and the options for them visiting the UK during your studies.

-- Responsibilities of being a Tier 4 student
+- Responsibilities of Being a Tier 4 Student

 Holding a Tier 4 visa gives you various rights in the UK.
 It also places responsibilities on you which you must follow to ensure you do not put your visa at risk.

 You will have received a Tier 4 Check Card when you registered and completed your arrival visa check.
 This outlines some of the main duties you have when dealing with the University on the back, and these are outlined below.
 This only represents some of the duties you have in holding a Tier 4 visa and you must remember that it is your job to make sure you are sticking to the full terms of your visa.
-You can find more information from the UKVI website on what it means to hold a Tier 4 visa.
+You can find more information from the UK Government website on what it means to hold a Tier 4 visa.

 Some of the main responsibilities you have that relate to your studies are: